turingschool/curriculum/source/academy/workshops/scrabble.markdown

 ## Expectations

-* Work on the exercise defined below for 25 minutes
+* Work on the exercise defined below for 40 minutes with your facilitator
+* The facilitator may change the spec or ask additional questions to assess your understandings/skills
 * As you work, you may:
   * Ask questions of your facilitator
   * Reference external public resources (ie: Google, Ruby API, etc)